Abstract

 2.5.
 Assembled potential and kinetic energy

 Using Lagrangian principle by combination of kinetic and potential energy with works done by external forces, equations of motion can be developed.
-Stabilizers are assumed to limit any displacement in lateral directions and prevent drill collar from bending in y or z directions.
+Stabilizers are assumed to limit any displacement in lateral directions and prevent drill collar from bending in or directions.
 To apply boundary conditions, the whole drill string is supposed to be a simply supported rotor.
 The equations of motion can now be derived by using Lagrangian method.
 In order to find the stability condition of the drillstring, it is needed to find the equilibrium position of the string, dropping time dependent terms from equations of motion.

 2.6.
 Investigation of equilibrium regions